Bohnsdorf

-Bohnsdorf (/de/) is a district in the borough Treptow-Köpenick of Berlin, Germany.
+Bohnsdorf (/de/) is a locality in the borough Treptow-Köpenick of Berlin, Germany.
 It is located in the south-east of the city.

 History

 The locality was first mentioned in 1375 with the name of Benistorp.

 Geography

 Position

 The locality is situated in the southeastern suburb of Berlin and borders with Altglienicke, Grünau, and with the municipality of Schönefeld, in the Brandenburg district of Dahme-Spreewald.
 Close to the village lies Berlin Brandenburg Airport.
 Previously when the airport was known as Berlin Schönefeld Airport before Brandenburg's construction the former runway 07L/25R ended near Bohnsdorf.

 Trivia

 Bohnsdorf gained some notoriety for its unsolvable traffic problems with the Bohnsdorfer Kreisel.

 Parts

 Bohnsdorf is not divided into zones.